rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-dotnet.md

 There are 2 callbacks: one for confirmed messages and one for nack-ed messages (messages that can be considered lost by the broker).
 Both callbacks have a corresponding `EventArgs` parameter (`ea`) containing a:

- * Delivery Tag: the sequence number identifying the confirmed or nack-ed message.
+ * delivery tag: the sequence number identifying the confirmed or nack-ed message.
 We will see shortly how to correlate it with the published message.
  * multiple: this is a boolean value.
 If false, only one message is confirmed/nack-ed, if true, all messages with a lower or equal sequence number are confirmed/nack-ed.